President Emeritus & Co-Founder, Children's Health Fund

 Irwin Redlener, MD

 Dr. Irwin Redlener is president and co-founder, with singer/songwriter Paul Simon, of the Children’s Health Fund, a unique nonprofit organization dedicated to providing health care to disadvantaged children and families in the United States.
-Under his leadership, Children’s Health Fund has grown to become a national network of more than 50 mobile and fixed site pediatric clinics providing more than 250,000 health care encounters each year in 25 of the nation’s most medically underserved urban and rural communities.
+Under his leadership, Children’s Health Fund has grown to support a National Network of mobile and fixed site pediatric clinics in some of the nation’s most medically underserved urban and rural communities.

 Dr. Redlener has initiated a new special initiative on “Healthy and Ready to Learn” which endeavors to ensure that no child suffers from health-related concerns that can interfere with early development or success in school.